Join Our Team at Everyday Parenting

-Help families build connection, understanding, and confidence through strength-based therapy and parent support
+Help children and parents build confidence, understanding, and well-being through strength-based therapy and coaching.

 Who We Are

-Everyday Parenting is a therapy practice serving neurodivergent children and their families in New York City and Westchester County, with parent coaching available via Zoom.
+Everyday Parenting is a therapy practice serving children and parents in New York City and Westchester County.

-We work with families seeking support for ADHD, anxiety, behavioral concerns, and developmental differences.
-Our clinicians provide adult therapy (with particular expertise in perinatal support, IFS, and parents with ADHD), DIR/Floortime for young autistic children, child therapy for anxiety and behavioral concerns, and parent coaching for families navigating neurodivergence, giftedness, and twice-exceptionality.
+We work with children experiencing ADHD, anxiety, behavioral concerns, and developmental differences.
+Our clinicians provide child therapy, adult therapy (with particular expertise in perinatal support), and parent coaching for parents navigating neurodivergence and complex parenting situations.

 Why Join Us